Adelmu21/TravelExperts/README.md

 # TravelExperts
-> Website that features a Travel Website including a main page, a bookings page and a My bookings page to view bookings a login and register feature.
+> Website that features a Travel Website including a main page, a bookings page and a My bookings page to view bookings a login and register feature, in order to access the content of the both the bookings page and the mybookings page.

 ## Table of Contents
 * [General Info](#general-information)